ReactOS and WDDM support: status, challenges, and progress

 Everything ReactOS Can't Do Against Windows: A Complete, Updated Analysis

-WDDM, the Windows Display Driver Model, introduced a profound overhaul of the graphics stack: moved control of the GPU from components like Win32k to a dedicated core (Dxgkrnl.sys) that communicates with the manufacturer's miniports.
-Each revision (1.0, 1.1, 1.2, and later) defines which interfaces the system offers and how they are implemented, a concept distinct from the Direct3D feature levels seen in DxDiag.
+WDDM, the Windows Display Driver Model, introduced a profound overhaul of the graphics stack: it moved GPU control from components like Win32k to a specialized kernel (Dxgkrnl.sys) that communicates with the manufacturer's miniports.
+Each revision (1.0, 1.1, 1.2, and subsequent versions) defines which interfaces the system offers and how they are implemented, a concept distinct from the Direct3D feature levels seen in DxDiag.

 This more modular and demanding architecture goes beyond what XDDM offered.
-In WDDM, Dxgkrnl acts as orchestrator, and the vendor driver facilitates clear entry points and contracts.
+In WDDM, Dxgkrnl acts as the orchestrator , and the vendor driver provides clear entry points and contracts.
 This separation allows for improvements such as virtualized video memory, a GPU scheduler, and, in general, greater stability by moving some of the logic to user mode.

-For years, practical documentation for in-depth video driver development was scarce for either architecture, which hampered progress.
-With the maturity of open GPU drivers, the community has gained real references to understand how OpenGL ICDs behave, Vulkan support, and model transitions.
+For years, practical documentation for delving deeper into video drivers was scarce for both architectures, hindering progress.
+With the maturity of open-source GPU drivers, the community has gained real-world references for understanding how OpenGL ICDs behave, Vulkan support, and transitions between models.

 What happened to XDDM?
 Compatibility, leftovers, and the breaking point

 Communication in WDDM to the miniport is more direct.
-Win32k retains a syscall jump that Dxgkrnl fills with the appropriate interface, reducing the involvement of the old subsystem in GPU logic.
-In fact, when the system boots, specific routines are observed to link WDDM to the old Win32k world without interfacing architectures.
+Win32k retains a syscall jump that Dxgkrnl fills with the appropriate interface , reducing the involvement of the old subsystem in the GPU logic.
+In fact, when the system boots, specific routines are observed for linking WDDM with the old Win32k world without mixing architectures.

-There are two display drivers that you should know in detail: TSDDD.dll and CDD.dll.
-The first, TSDDD, It is loaded manually in session 0 and it's a very basic XDDM driver that barely writes to blank memory.
-In the NT5.x family (as the basis for ReactOS), a failed video initialization often results in a bugcheck for video failure; in Vista and later, this "real" situation no longer occurs thanks to the second component.
+There are two display drivers worth understanding in detail: TSDDD.dll and CDD.dll.
+The first, TSDDD, is loaded manually in session 0 and is a very basic XDDM driver that barely writes to blank memory.
+In the NT5.x family (like the ReactOS base), a failed video initialization usually results in a bug check for video failure; in Vista and later versions, this "real" situation no longer occurs thanks to the second component.

 CDD.dll is the interesting one.
-While acting as an XDDM driver, it issues IOCTLs to talk to WDDM.
-It's the only way Dxgkrnl and Win32k communicate meaningfully during modern graphical operation.
-During initialization, Win32k queries for adapters, but the response is overwritten by cdd.dll, ensuring the bridge to WDDM.
-A critical point: once WDDM is enabled, it is not possible to run an XDDM driver in parallel.
+While acting as an XDDM driver, it also issues IOCTLs to communicate with WDDM.
+This is the only way Dxgkrnl and Win32k can meaningfully communicate during modern graphics operation.
+During initialization, Win32k queries adapters, but the response is overwritten by cdd.dll, ensuring the bridge to WDDM.
+A critical point: once WDDM is active, it's not possible to run an XDDM driver in parallel.

 OpenGL ICD, Vulkan and the relationship with the system

-OpenGL ICDs are loaded using the traditional module, and its flow does not vary excessively between Vista, 7, 8, and later, which facilitated cross-testing using ICDs from different generations.
-Vulkan behaves similarly: the system delegates interaction with the GPU to these layers, but in WDDM, the miniport and Dxgkrnl establish the actual hardware “contract.”
+OpenGL ICDs are loaded via the traditional module, and their flow doesn't vary significantly between Vista, 7, 8, and later versions, which facilitated cross-testing using ICDs from different generations.
+Vulkan behaves similarly: the system delegates GPU interaction to these layers, but in WDDM, the miniport and Dxgkrnl establish the actual hardware "contract."

 This hybrid structure explains why we still see remnants of XDDM coexisting with WDDM in system components.
-The CDD.dll bridge allows Win32k to continue fulfilling its classic role without blocking the modern path, while Dxgkrnl and miniport take over the critical task of managing the GPU.
+The CDD.dll bridge allows Win32k to continue fulfilling its classic role without blocking the modern path, while Dxgkrnl and the miniport handle the critical task of managing the GPU.

 Compiling WDDM drivers for testing on ReactOS

-To start a WDDM driver you need an auxiliary piece: displib.lib of the WDK, which exposes the entry point to initialize the driver and “wake up” Dxgkrnl without binding against it.
-The flow is particular: the initialization API is invoked, data structures are passed to Dxgkrnl, and then Dxgkrnl returns control by calling the callback of Boot from the provider's miniport.
+To start a WDDM driver, an auxiliary piece is needed: the WDK's displib.lib, which exposes the entry point for initializing the driver and "waking up" Dxgkrnl without binding to it.
+The flow is specific: the initialization API is invoked, data structures are passed to Dxgkrnl, and then Dxgkrnl returns control by calling the vendor's miniport startup callback.

-That callback provides the interfaces for the rest of the communication with Dxgkrnl.
-At this point, Win32k doesn't look anything at the start of the miniport, which is a fundamental difference from the XDDM world.
+This callback provides the interfaces for the rest of the communication with Dxgkrnl.
+At this point, Win32k has no role in the initial stages of the miniport, which is a fundamental difference compared to the XDDM world.
 This adaptation was straightforward to implement in ReactOS, opening the door to importing and compiling WDDM drivers that also continue to work on Windows.

 WDDM in ReactOS: Screen-first focus

-For ReactOS, the experiment was to build a minimal Dxgkrnl that would query the available modes via VidPn, hand them over to CDD, and activate CDD when Dxgkrnl was ready.
-The result: the system started talking to its first WDDM driver now show image in real conditions.
+For ReactOS, the experiment involved building a minimal Dxgkrnl that queried available modes via VidPn, passed them to CDD, and activated CDD when Dxgkrnl was ready.
+The result: the system began communicating with its first WDDM driver and displaying an image under real-world conditions.

 First successes: BasicDisplay.sys and vendor drivers